Road safety awareness campaigns

 Often inspired by an effort to be even-handed, this approach risks leaving audiences with the impression that cyclists cause as much (if not more) harm to themselves and others than drivers do.

-Yet, as we explain elsewhere, cycling poses very little risk to others when compared to driving complex, heavy and potentially very fast vehicles.
+Yet, as we explain elsewhere, cycling poses very little risk to others compared to driving, while people who cycle are over-represented in casualty statistics.

 To suggest otherwise is not only misleading and unjust, but also means that the campaign deflects energy from tackling the main threat: motor traffic.